Cypher-Laboratory/Alice-s-Ring/packages/documentation/docs/ring-signatures.md

    - The ring signature scheme is secure against adaptive chosen-message and adaptive chosen-public-key attacks.
 An attacker cannot forge signatures even if they can obtain legitimate signatures for chosen messages and public keys.

 ### Practical Applications

+You can use ring signatures in various applications to enhance privacy and security.
+Here are some common use cases:
+- **Private voting**: Ensuring voter anonymity and preventing coercion or vote buying.
+- **Private multi-signature transactions**: Enabling multiple parties to sign a transaction without revealing their identities.

 Ring signatures are used in blockchain systems like Monero to provide:
 - **Untraceable Transactions:** Ensuring that the source of funds remains anonymous.